w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p class="persona">Teacher with low vision who uses screen magnification software:</p>
 <blockquote class="quotes">
-  <p>Problem: &quot;I was moving my mouse around to  track what I was looking at on a web page.
+  <p><span class="issue">Problem: &quot;</span>I was moving my mouse around to  track what I was looking at on a web page.
 It helps me keep focused.
 Then  -boom- this little box popped up.
 It covered what I was trying to read and I  couldn't get it to go away.&quot;</p>
-  <p>Works well: &quot;I hovered over a word and a box popped up with the definition, but it was mostly off the screen with my magnification.
+  <p><span class="issue">Works well: &quot;</span>I hovered over a word and a box popped up with the definition, but it was mostly off the screen with my magnification.
 I moved my mouse pointer  to the definition box and scrolled the magnified area over to  the definition box and it stayed popped up so I could read it.&quot;</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/content-on-hover-or-focus.html">Understanding Content on Hover or Focus</a> </p>